-If you are shopping for a solid vacuum cleaner on a budget, then we highly recommend the Shark Navigator Lift-Away Professional.
-It removes all types of debris from carpet, including pet hair.
-It isn't too heavy or cumbersome, is overall easy to use, and is highly maneuverable, primarily as a result of its swivel head.
+If you are shopping for a decently-performing vacuum cleaner on a budget, then we highly recommend the Shark Navigator Lift-Away Professional.
+In our testing, it was able to remove all types of debris from carpet, including pet hair.
+It isn't too cumbersome, it's simple to use, and the swivel head makes maneuvering around obstacles a breeze.

-However, we weren't impressed with its performance on hard floors.
-It cleans up medium-sized debris reasonably well but struggles with very fine messes like flour and larger debris such as Cheerios.
-It required a few extra passes to get the job done.
-All in all, this is our favorite vacuum when shopping on a budget.
-It holds its own with other models that cost significantly more and delivers an above-average performance across the board.
+However, we were disappointed with this model's performance when cleaning hard floors.
+It could clean up medium-sized debris reasonably well but struggled when faced with very fine messes like flour or larger debris like Cheerios, requiring several passes to suck everything up.
+Despite that, this is still our top recommendation for those on a tighter budget.
+It stands up well against other models that cost substantially more and delivers an above-average performance overall.